Shetriga/Basic_Angular_Login/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Then Run 'json-server --watch db.json', if you don't have json-server installed on your machine just open command prompt and type 'npm install -g json-server' and you are good to go.
+You must be running json-server at the same time with angular app in order for the application to work correctly.

 ## Code scaffolding